NRI Income Tax & Compliance

 • When making a payment to a non-resident or a foreign company, you need to fill out the Form 15CA, irrespective of whether it is taxable or not.

-• The payer can be an Indian resident, NRI, foreign resident, domestic, or foreign company.
+• The payer can be an Indian resident, an NRI, a foreign resident, a domestic company, or a foreign company.

 Situations Where Form 15CA is Not Required